by Stephan Mathieu, engineer and owner of Schwebung Mastering

 In purely acousmatic music on the other hand, what we hear through a set of loudspeakers sometimes has no real-life counterpart at all.
 The sound aesthetics are solely defined by the composer – the loudspeaker itself becomes the instrument.

 My monitoring setup follows the piece of wire concept, allowing me to hear what is actually there while listening to a client’s work.
 This means keeping the signal’s path between source (my digital-to-analog converter) and target (my ears) short, transparent and unimpaired by anything that might add color or character to the material.
 I love equipment you will not hear, but which acts as a measuring tool and offers an uncluttered perspective on your work instead.
 Same goes for my room, which provides an accurate listening environment to assess the quality of a mix before adding or subtracting color during the actual mastering process.
 At this initial listening stage, I strive to keep the tools out of the music’s way.

-For the shaping instance of the mastering process I'm working with a hybrid setup: critical corrections are accomplished with a brief selection of cutting edge plug-ins which allow for meticulous corrections and to the point automations, while my analog mastering console offers the kind of glue, 3-D depth and special radiance that simply can’t be emulated in the box.
+For the shaping instance of the mastering process I'm working with a hybrid setup: critical corrections are accomplished with a brief selection of cutting edge plug-ins which allow for meticulous corrections and to the point automations, while my mastering console offers the kind of glue, 3-D depth and special radiance that analog simply does best.

 Taking this as a starting point, I see no difference in working on a recording of a string quartet or a recording of a vacuum cleaner.
 Each sound has its individual complexity: when handled well, it will show its character with precision and cogency.
 Hence, the one question I most frequently ask myself while working on a master: does it sound better, or merely different?